theactman2-gif/Microsoft-to-Microslop-Nvidia-and-more-/README.md

 A fork or Modified version of the extension Microsoft to Microslop made by 4O4-wasd.
 Credit goes to them https://github.com/4O4-wasd/Microslop This fork Includes more keywords being replaced, Redone option ui (Albeit lazily, But still.) and an easter egg too!
+(Not hidden at all, Still is either way.)

 Updates may come one day with more surprises and added keywords.
 No promises held though.
 It may just sit there abandoned completely!